 Selected works/articles

-Robin Blackburn (right) after giving one of the Oxford Amnesty Lectures, with Robin Kelley (left) who was the chair for the event, 2010
+Blackburn (right) after giving an Oxford Amnesty Lecture, with Robin Kelley (left), who chaired the event, 2010

 Awards Preceded byDonald Sassoon Deutscher Memorial Prize 1997 VacantTitle next held byFrancis Wheen